RobbiePerrone320/ADAS-2021-fork/README.md

 &nbsp; -Update all of the weather sources and store them in the database.
 updateDB(rainArr, totalPrecip, api, callback)
 &nbsp; -Send the query to update the database with new weather data.
-updateWeatherGov(callback)
-&nbsp; -Update, average, and store data from weather.gov.
-getWeatherGovData(callback)
-&nbsp; -Total data from all requests to weather.gov.
-fetchGovData(url, callback)
-&nbsp; -Send the request to weather.gov to get json and format.
-formatGovData(precipData)
-&nbsp; -Parses rain data for the next four days.
 updateDarkSkyData(callback)
 &nbsp; -Update, average, and store data from darksky.net.
 getDarkSkyData(callback)